Firescar96/blockchain-guide/source/etherfails.rst

 TheDAO ultimately failed and led to a large rift in the Ethereum community, further devolving into a split of Ethereum into two different blockchains and cryptocurrencies. `Ethereum <ethereum.org>`_ and `Ethereum Classic <https://ethereumclassic.github.io>`_. `This article <http://www.coindesk.com/dao-attacked-code-issue-leads-60-million-ether-theft/>`_ provides more details on the consequencs of TheDAO's failure.

+For a hands on example of how the DAO hack worked check out `this github project <https://github.com/joeb000/mock-dao-hack>`_.

 Ethereum Naming Service (ENS) launch
 ====================================